WHERE CAMCLOUD STOPS SCALING

 Camcloud is a Canadian SMB-tier pure-cloud VSaaS based in Ottawa, Ontario.
 The pitch is simple: point a camera at the cloud and pay per camera per month.
 That simplicity is also the constraint - there is no on-site NVR bridging, no edge recording, no thin gateway between the camera and the public Internet.
 If the connection drops, recording drops; if a camera firmware drifts, the only fix is a site visit.

-Camcloud supports an edge cache via the camera's on-board SD card or an optional NAS, so events can still record locally during a WAN outage and sync up later.
-The catch: SD-card retention is rarely more than 24-48 hours at any reasonable bitrate, NAS is an extra box the customer has to source and configure, and neither is the default - many SMB deployments rely purely on the cloud stream.
+Camcloud supports a local cache via the camera's on-board SD card or an optional NAS (network-attached storage box), so events can still record locally during a connection outage and sync up later.
+The catch: SD-card retention is rarely more than 24-48 hours at any reasonable bitrate, the NAS is an extra box the customer has to source and configure, and neither is the default - many small-business deployments rely purely on the cloud stream.

 TetherX records to the TetherBox locally by default - days, weeks or months of retention depending on the unit and the storage configuration.
 The cloud recording copy uploads when the link is available.
 An Internet outage at the site does not lose footage; it just delays the cloud upload.

 Not cleanly.
-Per Camcloud's own NVR/DVR support article, the platform does not connect to a local DVR or NVR - each camera has to be independently reachable from the LAN out to AWS.
-Typical Hikvision or Dahua retrofits with an isolated camera-VLAN behind the recorder need rewiring, or a workaround switch that exposes the cameras to both the NVR and the Internet.
+Camcloud's own NVR/DVR support article says the platform does not connect to a local DVR or NVR - each camera has to be independently reachable from the local network out to AWS.
+Typical Hikvision or Dahua retrofits where cameras sit on a private network segment behind the recorder need rewiring, or a workaround switch that exposes the cameras to both the recorder and the Internet.

 TetherX takes the opposite approach: the TetherBox sits alongside the existing recorder, pulls the camera streams over the local network, ringfences them from the Internet and provides the cloud overlay.
 Keep the NVR, add the cloud, no rewiring.